 Instructions

-- Form the mixture into falafel patties.
-Place the patties on a plate then let firm up in the refrigerator for one hour.
+- Optional: Arrange on a plate or parchment-paper lined baking sheet and let firm up in the fridge for 1 hour.

 Fawn Rosenbohm says